wso2/docs-is/en/identity-server/next/docs/deploy/get-started/install.md

 #### Set up JAVA_HOME

-You must set your `AVA_HOME` environment variable to point to the directory where the Java Development Kit (JDK) is installed on the computer.
+You must set your `JAVA_HOME` environment variable to point to the directory where the Java Development Kit (JDK) is installed on the computer.
 Typically, the JDK is installed in a directory under `C:/Program Files/Java`, such as `C:/Program Files/Java/jdk-11.0.14` .
 If you have multiple versions installed, choose the latest one, which you can find by sorting by date.

 !!! note
     Environment variables are global system variables accessible by all the